Parents of actress Alicia Witt found dead in Massachusetts home - ExBulletin

 Parents of actress Alicia Witt found dead in Massachusetts home

-The parents of actress Alicia Witt were found dead in their Massachusetts home by police after they had not heard from them for several days and asked a relative to watch them.
+WORCESTER The actor’s parentsAlicia wittwere found dead inside their Worcester, Massachusetts home on Monday night after calling a relative to check on their condition.

-The deaths of Robert Witt, 87, and Diane Witt, 75, who were found on Monday evening, are not considered suspicious, Worcester police said.
+Witt, singer-songwriter, actress and songwriter, said in a written statement that she had not heard from her parents, Robert and Diane Witt, for several days.

-“I contacted a cousin who lives near my parents to verify that they were okay.
-Unfortunately, the result was unimaginable,” Witt wrote in a statement.
-“I’m asking for a little privacy right now to mourn and to understand this turn of events and this surreal loss.”
+“I contacted a cousin who lives near my parents to check on their condition.
+Unfortunately, the result was unimaginable,” she wrote.
+“I’m asking for some privacy right now to grieve and understand this turn of events, and this surreal loss.”

+The couple’s death, found inside their Sussex Lane home on Monday evening, is not suspicious, but the cause of their disappearance is a mystery, police said.

+Following:James Franco speaks out after allegations of sexual misconduct, details ‘potent drug’ for sex addiction

-The couple were reported to have had furnace issues and were using a heater, police said, but firefighters said there was no sign of carbon monoxide in the house, The Telegram & Gazette reported.
+The couple were reported to have had furnace issues and were using a heater, police said.

-There was no obvious sign of trauma, said Police Lt.
-Sean Murtha.
-Autopsies are scheduled.

-Witt made her acting debut at the age of 7 in “Dune” in 1984 and has also appeared in “Orange Is the New Black”, “Twin Peaks” and “The Walking Dead”.
+Firefighters were summoned and checked the air quality inside the house, but found that no harmful gases were present, Worcester Deputy Fire Chief AdamRoche said.

 Sources